 Peak Engine Outputs

-Hyundai uses four different engines and three different transmissions across the Tucson range.
-Active (2.0 MPI) and Active X (2.0 GDI) are both basic 2.0-litre petrol engines available with six-speed manual or six-speed auto).
-Both 2.0-litre petrols are front-drive only (even in Elite - but that's auto only).
-MPI is the older 'multi-point' injection.
-GDI ('gasoline direct injection) is the newer and more efficient injection technology.
+Hyundai uses three different engines and three different transmissions across the Tucson range.
+Active and Active X (2.0 GDI) are both available with six-speed manual or six-speed auto, and are front-drive only.

 Confused about petrol versus diesel?
 Read my report below.